corrad1nho/qomui/README.md

 In case the latter are not present on your system these will be automatically installed when running setup.py.
 I would recommend installing them with your distribution's package manager, though.

 ### Installation
-To install all dependencies in one go on Arch-based distributions run the following command:
+To install all dependencies in (almost) one go on Arch-based distributions run the following command:

 ```
 sudo pacman -S python python-setuptools python-pip python-pyqt5 python-dbus openvpn stunnel dnsutils dnsmasq geoip geoip-database python-psutil python-requests python-lxml python-beautifulsoup4 python-pycountry python-pexpect